modin-project/modin/docs/developer/architecture.rst

 Module/Class View
 -----------------

-Modin modules layout is shown below.
-To deep dive into Modin internal implementation details just pick module you are interested in (only some of the modules are covered by documentation for now, the rest is coming soon...).
+Modin's modules layout is shown below.
+Click on the links to deep dive into Modin's internal implementation details just pick module you are interested in (only some of the modules are covered by documentation for now, the rest is coming soon...).